Tipcat-98/redditpostsgw2tipcat/README.md

 * Shredding: Does not work on the Afterimage's Lively Lute (F1).

 For some of these traits, you could argue that it says **when you use**, or it's an illusion, not a phantasm, or that it makes sense to not work because xyz. <br>
-However, for a trait that is effectively Chronophantasma, but for Shatters it makes little sense for it to not work with any shatter effects or illusion effects. <br>
+However, for a trait that is essentially Chronophantasma, but for Shatters it makes little sense for it to not work with any shatter effects or illusion effects. <br>
 If it worked with Maim the Disillusioned and the other condition traits it would make it a very enticing pick for condition Troubadour and it would distinguish it from power Troubadour, which makes better use of Fortissimo.  <br>

 Another pain point with the afterimage of Call and Response is that it does not have fury, making it a very RNG-heavy trait for power to pick, since you could easily not get a critical hit with the afterimage shatter.  <br>